stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/anaconda.md

 !!! tip

-    Existing Docker images can easily be converted into Apptainer/Singularity images.
+    Existing Docker images can easily be converted into Apptainer images.

 The only potential downside of using containers is their size and the